Asaba massacre

-The Asaba massacre occurred on October 5-7 1967 in Asaba, Delta State, Nigeria during the Nigerian Civil War.
+The Asaba massacre occurred on 5–7 October 1967 in Asaba, Delta State, Nigeria during the Nigerian Civil War.
 The massacre targeted the people of Asaba, mostly composed of Igbo people, and was perpetrated by the Nigerian Army - specifically the Second Infantry Division under the command of Murtala Muhammed.
+An estimated 500–800 people were killed.

 Background

 In August 1967, three months into the Biafran War, Biafran troops invaded the Mid-Western Region, to the west of the River Niger.
 They spread west, taking Benin City and reaching as far as Ore, where they were pushed back by the Nigerian Second Division, under the command of Col. Murtala Muhammed.

 The Federal troops gained the upper hand, and forced the Biafrans back to the Niger, where they crossed the bridge back into the Biafran city of Onitsha, which lies directly across from Asaba.
 The Biafrans blew up the eastern spans of the Onitsha bridge, so that the Federal troops were unable to pursue them.